workatfolium/Fresh-Laravel-9-without-vite-configuration/README.md

 http://127.0.0.1:8000/

-*You Will Find The Running Laravel App Without The Latest Vite configuration Which has been added in latest laravel v9.2.0.*
+*You Will Find The Running Laravel(With Laravel Ui Authentication Added) App Without The Latest Vite configuration Which has been added in latest laravel v9.2.0.*